Nicolas-Reyland/Chaikin3D/README.md

 Expansion of the Chaikin Algorithm to 3D space (polyhedra).

 The idea behind this project is to expand Chaikin's corner cutting algorithm to 3d polyhedra.
-Now you could argue (and you would be right) and tell me that Chaikin's algorithm is made for splines and lines, not for polygons directly.
-That might be true, but the algorithm implemented in this project is aimed at reproducing _the effect the corner cutting algorithm has on polygons_ ... on polyhedra.
+Now you could argue (and you would be right) and tell me that Chaikin's algorithm is made for splines and lines, not for polygons, and even less for polyhedra.
+That might be true, but the algorithm implemented in this project is aimed at reproducing _the effect it has on polygons_ ... on polyhedra.
 The corners should be _cut_.
 Sadly, this is not as easy in 3D space than it is on a 2D plane.
 In a polyhedron, the vertices can have a potentially infinite number of edges connected to them, whereas in a polygon on a 2D plane, a vertex would only have 2 edges connected to it (there are many more such hitches).

 The results look like this :